Chapter 19. INFORMATION_SCHEMA Tables

 Suppose that there are two tables name t1

-and t3 that have the following definitions:
+that have the following definitions:

 CREATE TABLE t1